sudorandom/kmcd.dev/content/posts/2023-08-01_internet-map-v2/index.md

 +++
 categories = ["project", "data-visualization", "internet", "networking"] date = "2023-08-01"
-description = "Adding a new layer to world map of the Internet" cover = "" images = ["posts/internet-map-v2/geo-mercator-na.png"] featured = ""
+description = "Journey into the depths of the Internet with this incredible map showcasing undersea cables and internet exchanges." cover = "" images = ["posts/internet-map-v2/geo-mercator-na.png"] featured = ""